bitterce/finger_millet_presentation/PITCHME.md

 @ul[list-square-bullets list-spaced-bullets text-08](false)
 - Finish the pipeline (from EAGLE-RC to BEAGLE)
 - Start pipeline for remaining 3 groups
 - At the beginning of pipeline, state what could go wrong and name workarounds
+- Compare sequencing data to linguistic data
 @ulend

 ---
 #### Acknowledgement